Assaulted Women's and Children's Counsellor/Advocate Program (AWCCA) (C137)

 Leadership Claims

-George Brown College has been preparing graduates to work as Assaulted Women's and Children's Counsellor/Advocates over 30 years.
+George Brown College has been preparing graduates to work as Assaulted Women's and Children's Counsellor/Advocates for over 30 years.

 This program is unique in Canada.